 Jouanne Roberson

-I create public and privately commissioned artwork as well as a thriving studio practice.
-The installations and functional art incorporate an elaborate tableau of materials from brass, bronze, concrete, cement, glass, handmade paper, to acrylic chairs...
+I create public and privately commissioned artwork and a thriving studio practice.
+The installations and functional art incorporate an elaborate tableau of materials from brass, bronze, concrete, cement, glass, and handmade paper to acrylic chairs...

 Portfolio:

-Many of these drawings began using Crayola, gouache, and oil stick on paper.
-They were scanned then rearranged through cut away and layering techniques similar to the Japanese paper-cut-art called Kirie (Kiri-e = cut-pictures).
-The results were sent into a many wave patterns accented with light and shadow.
-These paintings somewhat resemble a complete photo-emulsions even as they are laboriously handcrafted these simple drawings transform into intriguing new forms that cause the eyes to dance.
+Many of these drawings used Crayola, gouache, and oil-stick on paper.
+They were scanned and then rearranged through cut-away and layering techniques similar to the Japanese paper-cut art called Kiri-e or cut pictures.
+The result becomes a myriad of wave patterns accented with light and shadow.
+These paintings resemble complete photo emulsions.
+Even as they are diligently handcrafted, these simple drawings transform into intriguing new forms that cause the eyes to dance.

 Species Evolving “Species Evolving”